webplatform/docs/tutorials/forms/index.md

 === Date Picker ===

 There is a collection of inputs that allow you to implement a date picker.
 Previously you would have to script these yourself.
-The six defined input types for selecting a date are <code>date</code>, <code>month</code>, <code>week</code>, <code>time</code>, <code>datetime</code>, and <code>datetime-local<code>.
+The six defined input types for selecting a date are <code>date</code>, <code>month</code>, <code>week</code>, <code>time</code>, <code>datetime</code>, and <code>datetime-local</code>.
 Supporting browsers will implement these types through specialized displays.
 For example, the Opera browser displays the <code>date</code> field by showing a calendar representing a date.
 See an [http://wufoo.com/html5/types/4-date.html example of this field in action].

 === Telephone Number ===